Kissy Suzuki: Novel version

-In the book, Kissy is an Ama diver and former Hollywood actress.
-She is distantly related to a local police superintendent working with Tiger Tanaka, head of the Japanese Secret Service and is, therefore, asked to assist Bond.
-Bond stays with Kissy's family on an island near the castle, where Ernst Stavro Blofeld maintains a "suicide garden" where people come to die (and are killed by the "gardeners" if they change their mind), and Bond is seeking revenge for the murder of his wife at the conclusion of the previous novel, On Her Majesty's Secret Service.
-Bond enters the castle alone and succeeds in killing Blofeld and then destroying the castle.
+In the book You Only Live Twice, Kissy Suzuki is an Ama diver and former Hollywood actress.
+She is distantly related to a local police superintendent working with Tiger Tanaka, head of the Japanese Secret Service and is, therefore, asked to assist James Bond.
+Bond stays with Kissy's family on an island near the castle where Ernst Stavro Blofeld maintains a "suicide garden" where people come to die (and are killed by the "gardeners" if they change their mind).
+Bond is also seeking revenge on Blofeld for the murder of his wife Tracy Bond at the conclusion of the previous novel, On Her Majesty's Secret Service.
+Bond enters the castle alone, succeeds in killing Blofeld and then destroys the castle.

-Bond then sustains amnesia in the aftermath of his attack with Blofeld and is believed dead by his superiors; in reality, he comes to believe he is a fisherman and lives with Kissy for several months.
+Bond then sustains amnesia in the aftermath of his attack with Blofeld and is believed dead by his superiors; in reality, he comes to believe he is a fisherman named Tado Todoroki and lives with Kissy for several months.
 Kissy decides that she will not stop him if he decides to pursue his true identity, but will encourage the cover story that allowed him to stay with her until something else happens.
 When Bond decides to leave for Russia, believing the answers to his identity are there, Kissy does not follow; unknown to Bond, she is pregnant with his child.

-Kissy Suzuki does not appear again in the Bond canon, and Bond's child does not appear until "Blast From the Past", a short story published in 1996 by Raymond Benson as a direct sequel to You Only Live Twice.
-By the time of this story, Kissy is now dead, having died from ovarian cancer a few years before the story's timeline.
-Bond learns that she bore him a son, James Suzuki; Bond had little involvement in raising him, but paid for his university education.
-Bond receives a message, apparently from his son, asking him to come to New York City on an urgent matter.
-When Bond arrives, he finds his son murdered, having been being force-fed fugu syrup.
-With the aid of an SIS agent, Bond learns that Irma Bunt, Ernst Stavro Blofeld's henchwoman, killed James Suzuki as revenge for Blofeld's death (again in You Only Live Twice).
-Bond ultimately kills Bunt, but his victory is hollow; he must live with having lost his son, and with the knowledge that he was never a real father to him.
+Kissy Suzuki does not appear again in the Bond canon, and Bond's child is not mentioned again until "Blast From the Past", a short story published in 1996 by Raymond Benson as a direct sequel to You Only Live Twice.
+In this story, it is revealed that Bond did eventually learn about his child, a son named James Suzuki.
+After the events of You Only Live Twice, Kissy and James Suzuki moved to the United States, where she raised him.
+Bond had little involvement in raising James aside from paying for his university education, and Kissy died from ovarian cancer a few years before the story's timeline.
+At the start of the story, James Suzuki is a young adult living in New York City and working for a Japanese bank.
+Bond receives a message, apparently from James, asking him to come to New York City on an urgent matter.
+When Bond arrives, he finds James murdered, having been cut on his arm with a razor blade coated in fugu poison.
+With the aid of Cheryl Haven, an SIS agent, Bond learns that Irma Bunt, Ernst Stavro Blofeld's henchwoman, killed James Suzuki as revenge for Blofeld's death (again in You Only Live Twice).
+Bond ultimately kills Bunt, but his victory is hollow; he must live with the loss of James and with the knowledge that he was never a real father to him.